Standard Height Of A Table

 4. Desk Tables (Office & Study):

 The optimal height of a desk table is heavily dependent on the user's height and the type of work being performed.
 A general guideline for sitting desk height is around 28 to 30 inches (71-76 cm), allowing for proper posture and minimizing strain on the neck, back, and wrists.
-However, this should be adjusted based on individual needs.
+That said, this should be adjusted based on individual needs.
 Standing desks allow for greater flexibility and can improve health by allowing for shifts between sitting and standing postures.

 5. Classroom Tables: